mojodojodev/mojodojo.dev/mojo_team_answers.md

 Rust has more UB than C in unsafe because it always assume pointers do not alias.
 [Here's an example of a talk on it](https://youtu.be/DG-VLezRkYQ)

+> The standard Pointer is very unsafe and can lead catastrophic scenarios

+I agree, the Mojo Pointer type is currently "too sharp and pointy" 😀.
+In my opinion, we should rename it to `UnsafePointer` and make some other changes to make it not have to be something that people reach for immediately, just like in C++ or Rust you should use higher level collections, and not jump right to unsafe features.

 ### Float Literals
 `FloatLiteral` is backed by `F64`, Mojo Playground is currently only printing to 6 decimal places, but the mantissa width is 52